 - The weight of your home is transferred to the new foundation support system and adjusted using hydraulic equipment.

-Intech Anchoring has over 20 years of experience in sinking foundation repair.
+Intech Anchoring Systems has over 20 years of experience in sinking foundation repair.
 We utilize a skilled team of engineers as well as the most advanced technology in the industry.
-Intech Anchoring offers competitive prices and superior customer service, along with the highest quality repair products.
-If you are in need of foundation repair services, contact Intech Anchoring at 800-223-7015 or fill out our contact form.
+Intech Anchoring Systems offers competitive prices and superior customer service, along with the highest quality repair products.
+If you are in need of foundation repair services, contact Intech Anchoring Systems at 800-223-7015 or fill out our contact form below.